digitaltrails/vdu_controls/README.md

 ---------------
 * 2.6.5
   * The ambient-light-level slider now works even if location is not set.
-  * The Light-Metering-Dialog now offers two starter template lux/brightness profiles for older and newer monitors.
+  * The Light-Metering-Dialog now offers two profile starter-templates for older and newer monitors.
   * The Settings global-options are now grouped under subheadings.
-  * Update the layout of the Preset and Light-Metering dialogs.
+  * The layout of the Preset and Light-Metering dialogs better refect the the style of the main panel (slightly).
+  * The system tray default icon is now primarily monochrome to reflect prevailing desktop aesthetics.
+It's designed to acommodate both dark and light tray backgounds (as far as is possible).
   * The right-mouse action that could hide the toolbar irretrievably has been disabled.
   * When parsing monitor metadata, if the same VCP-feature-code is